PRRT Case Studies

 “Reflexes Rule and Can Be Cruel”

 APTA | Orthopaedic Practice, Vol 15; 1;03, p.
-41-42 By John Iams, M.P.T.
+41-42

 Could there be a missing piece in the puzzle of pain currently not being examined by even the most competent practitioners?
 The answer is a resounding, Yes!